๐Ÿ‡ฌ๐Ÿ‡ง๐Ÿ‡ง๐Ÿ‡ท

 • Whether the collaboration supports a respectful and safe environment for all participants, volunteers and sponsors

 In Graz, Israeli players Ron Ben Ishai and Maor Haas competed under Flamingo.
-Their club names appear blank in the official standings — no flag, no nation, no affiliation.
+Their club names appear blank in the official standings โ€” no flag, no nation, no affiliation.
 Compare this to other players, whose clubs and points are displayed like every other competitor.
 On paper, Ron and Maor belong to no one.

 But here is the contradiction:

 During and after the Graz tournament, League of Champions tagged @israel_footvolley on their Instagram to celebrate Ron and Maor's results.
-The very same @israel_footvolley whose affiliated members and supporters are documented on this website sending death threats and inciting violence.
-So which is it — belonging to no nation, or representing Israel?
+The very same @israel_footvolley whose affiliated members and supporters are documented on this website sending death threats and violent responses.
+So which is it โ€” belonging to no nation, or representing Israel?

-And regarding the safety criteria: the local organiser in Graz — an EFVL Executive Committee member — was fully aware of the documented threats at ftvresistance.com before the tournament.
-Ron Ben Ishai then posted a video during the tournament inciting violence against a fellow competitor, and his followers responded with violent threats that could directly compromise the player's safety.
+And regarding the safety criteria: the local organiser in Graz โ€” an EFVL Executive Committee member โ€” was fully aware of the documented threats at ftvresistance.com before the tournament.
+Ron Ben Ishai then posted a video during the tournament publicly targeting a fellow competitor and asking his audience what should be done, after which followers responded with violent threats that could directly compromise the player's safety.
 Yet no action taken.

 Did Flamingo's safety assessment ever take place?
-Did anyone ask whether allowing a player — whose affiliated community has been documented sending death threats and whose own conduct includes economic coercion and incitement to violence — to compete "supports a respectful and safe environment for all participants"?
+Did anyone ask whether allowing a player โ€” whose affiliated community has been documented sending death threats and whose own conduct is documented above as involving public targeting and apparent solicitation of violent responses โ€” to compete "supports a respectful and safe environment for all participants"?

-It is also worth noting that Flamingo's rules and guidelines appear to exist only on LoC's Instagram account — we were unable to find them on LoC's official website.
+It is also worth noting that Flamingo's rules and guidelines appear to exist only on LoC's Instagram account โ€” we were unable to find them on LoC's official website.
 Make of that what you will.

 Flamingo intro Flamingo background Flamingo movement Flamingo open minds Flamingo local reality Flamingo voluntary Flamingo local decision Flamingo inclusion Flamingo points Flamingo club logo Ron Ben Ishai LoC ranking - blank club name

-League of Champions' own slides introducing "Flamingo" — posted on their Instagram account, 20 July 2025.
+League of Champions' own slides introducing "Flamingo" โ€” posted on their Instagram account, 20 July 2025.

 From League of Champions' own website: